openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 13: I3 Functionality selection

 I3 Functionality selection
-default value 32767
-32767 - input I3 does not influence on the heat/cool process
-1 - input I3 changes the mode of the thermostat between Heat and Cool and override parameter 59.
-In this case function on flood sensor is disabled NOTE: After parameter change, first exclude module (without setting parameters to default value) and then re include the module!
-2 - input I3 influences on heating/cooling valves according to status of flood sensor.
-In this case function of Heat/Cool selection by I3 is disabled
-NOTE1: If this parameter is changed, it is necessary to reinclude the module.
-NOTE2: If "Flood Sensor" selected (value set to "2"), parameter 102 (enable/disable endpoint) must be set to non zero value and module re-included!
+default value 32767<br /&gt 32767 - input I3 does not influence on the heat/cool process<br /&gt 1 - input I3 changes the mode of the thermostat between Heat and Cool and override parameter 59.
+In this case function on flood sensor is disabled NOTE: After parameter change, first exclude module (without setting parameters to default value) and then re include the module!<br /&gt 2 - input I3 influences on heating/cooling valves according to status of flood sensor.
+In this case function of Heat/Cool selection by I3 is disabled<br /&gt NOTE1: If this parameter is changed, it is necessary to reinclude the module.<br /&gt NOTE2: If "Flood Sensor" selected (value set to "2"), parameter 102 (enable/disable endpoint) must be set to non zero value and module re-included!
 The following option values may be configured -:

 | Value  | Description |